FemtoEmacs/Sumerian/lesson-15-verb/README.md

 # Verbs
 In lesson 10, we learned that there are two kinds of verbal stems in Sumerian, which the Akkadians called hamtu and marû.
-Scholars such as Mamoru Yoshikawa and Dietz Edzard placed the formation of the marû stem into classes.
+Scholars such as Mamoru Yoshikawa and Dietz Edzard placed theda formation of the marû stem into classes.

 ## Regular stems
 Most Sumerian verbs belong to the regular stem class, where the base